TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe02_block_partial/README.md

 1. how to define and register the model for rendering the block when it has more than one part in the model
 1. how to define the block's shapes (VoxelShapes) appropriately
 1. how to define and register the item corresponding to the block (i.e. when the block is shown in the inventory, or in your hand)
+1. how to make your block drop an item when you harvest it

 The pieces you need to understand are located in: